JameelIzzudeen/shopehunt-fyp/README.md

 During festive seasons such as Hari Raya, users face difficulty locating essential items due to lack of centralized stock information.

+## Database Setup
+Import `backend/database/shopehunt.sql` using phpMyAdmin.

+## How to Run

+1. Open a terminal in the project root directory
+2. Install dependencies:
+    ```bash
+    npm install
+3. Then run:
+    ionic serve

 ## 👤 Author
 **Jameel** – Computer Science (FYP)